Did you know it’s Rosacea Awareness Month?

 Symptoms include redness, dilated capillaries and, in some cases, small hard spots.
 Unlike with acne, the skin doesn’t appear more oily or greasy, and blackheads or scarring don’t tend to feature.

-It’s most common in women over the age of 30 and several friends of mine developed the condition during their first pregnancy.
+Rosacea is most common in women over the age of 30 and – as if you didn’t already have enough on your plate – the condition can also develop during pregnancy.
 There’s also some evidence to suggest it may be hereditary, but it isn’t contagious.

-Rosacea-prone skins are particularly susceptible to changes in temperature.
-So if it’s very cold try protecting your face with a large scarf and if it’s hot and sunny, stick to the shade.
+Rosacea-prone skin is particularly susceptible to changes in temperature.
+So if it’s very cold, try protecting your face with a large scarf.
+If it’s hot and sunny, stick to the shade.

-Many over-the-counter and prescription Rosacea creams contain the irritant, BENZOYL PEROXIDE which is definitely worth giving a wide berth as it may exacerbate symptoms.
+Many over-the-counter and prescription rosacea treatments and creams contain the irritant Benzoyl Peroxide, which is definitely worth giving a wide berth as it may exacerbate symptoms.

 Instead, stick to soothing and strengthening actives like Chamomile and Rosehip.
-Rosehip is a fantastic skin healer and strengthener while Chamomile contains azulene, a natural anti-inflammatory, which will cool and calm any flushing during a flare.
+Rosehip is a fantastic skin healer and strengthener.
+While Chamomile contains azulene, a natural anti-inflammatory which will cool and calm any flushing during a flare-up.

-Try and increase your intake of Essential Fatty Acids (Omega 3, 6 & 9) as these help calm and condition the skin from the inside.
+Try to increase your intake of Essential Fatty Acids (Omega 3, 6 & 9) as these help to calm and condition the skin from the inside.
 Oily fish, seeds and nuts are all good sources, as are supplements like a high-grade flaxseed, hemp or fish oil.

 Pycnogenol, or pine bark extract, is also believed to be a good natural remedy for Rosacea as it has anti-inflammatory, antimicrobial and antioxidant properties.